 You sit, fully clothed, in a comfortable chair, and the massage typically takes about 30 minutes.
 Some therapists massage the scalp and face before going onto to the shoulders and upper back.
 Others begin by deeply kneading the neck and shoulder muscles and then work with the scalp, squeezing, rubbing, and gently tapping.
 More information is available at the LCIC International Ayurvedic Centre.

 Although Champissage is a dry massage, therapists may optionally apply oils at the end of the massage.
 Different oils have different properties and may be used for specific purposes.
-The oils traditionally used in ayurveda include almond, coconut, mustard, and neem oils.
+Carrier oils commonly used in ayurveda include almond, coconut, mustard, neem, and sesame, and are selected based on hair type.
+Essential oils or herbal infusions may also be added to the carrier oils.

 Other types of head massage include four traditional ayurvedic approaches: